amitchell05/100-days-of-code/log.md

 **Today's Progress**: Day 65.
 I completed the TypeScript studio we had during our CoderGirl class tonight.
 I did pretty well until I got to declaring arrays that are from classes.
 I forgot to add the class name.
 I'll have to review this exercise to make sure I understand everything.

 **Thougths**: Even though I'm mainly focusing on CoderGirl and Colt Steele's Web Developer Bootcamp Udemy course, I did peek at some fun tutorials online.
 I found a great Flexbox tutorial that's a tower defense game.
 It helps me visualize how the properties function.

+### Day 66: October 27, 2020

+**Today's Progress**: Day 66.
+Any video games for TypeScript?
+I think I need to find one to solve the counting mission for my final assignment in CoderGirl's for Unit 1.
+I completed the required parts, but I want to understand it all as much as possible.

+**Thoughts**: I also attended some of the Next.js conference events.
+I will try to watch the rest of the presentation this week.
+Looking forward to learning React someday so I can use it!